July 23, 2021

 From a journalist’s point of view, this may all be a way of avoiding the paradoxically simple and complex truths about most people’s working lives.
 It is better to stick to clichés, standard narratives and received wisdom than to accept uncomfortable facts, complexity, mundane reality and nuance.

 As one of my heroes Hannah Arendt put it: “clichés, stock phrases, adherence to conventional, standardized codes of expression and conduct have the socially recognized function of protecting us against reality, that is, against the claim on our thinking attention that all events and facts make by virtue of their existence”.

 The unshocking truth

 In the case of the office, this reality is not even shocking.
 For the majority of people, it is a reality made up of banal truths.
 Not least that for most of them, the office building is neither a source of happiness nor unhappiness.
 They work in perfectly decent but mundane surroundings, don’t work for tech firms, don’t work in central business districts and don’t worry about the effect remote work has on the fortunes of Pret a Manger.
-Many don’t even work in the US.
+In the case of the UK, 86 percent don’t even work in London.